ehermes/VASPsol/README.md

 INSTALL
 ========

-- Apply the interface patch to the original VASP source code.
+- Apply the appropriate interface patch to the original VASP source code.
+There are 3 patch files, one for each of the supported vasp versions.
 ```
     cd <VASP src directory>
     patch -p1 < <path to the interface patch file>